Cecilia Mary Bruce Macrae was initiated into the Hermetic Order of the Golden Dawn at its

 COLIN CHARLES MACRAE - EARLY LIFE

 Alexander Charles and Charlotte Macrae sent their only surviving son to Eton.
 He went on to University College Oxford, and qualified as a barrister in 1868, at Lincoln’s Inn.
 He then went back to India and spent 11 years in legal practice and as a court official in Calcutta before returning to England in the late 1870s.
 He set up in practice in the City of London as a barrister, member of the Parliamentary Bar and as Standing Counsel to the India Office.
 He retired from work as a barrister in 1889 but expanded an involvement he had already begun - probably through Samuel Laing - as director of a number of different companies.
 Many of them were railway companies, including the London, Brighton and South Coast Railway; Charles Colin was elected company chairman as his father-in-law had been, in 1920 when the chairman in between them - the 8th Earl of Bessborough - died.
-However, one company Charles Colin succeeded Samuel Laing in was a company on the supply-side of railway building - the Blaenavon Company Limited.
+However, one company in which Charles Colin succeeded Samuel Laing on Laing’s death was a company on the supply-side of railway building - the Blaenavon Company Limited.

 The Blaenavon iron works had been bought by Robert William Kennard (1800-70) during the 1830s and even during Charles Colin’s lifetime, the Kennard family were still managing it and were its most important shareholders.
 The Kennards had invested heavily in Blaenavon, moving into steel as well as iron and buying land and mineral rights around the town, but it was a risky industry and various companies set up by the family to run the works had gone into liquidation.
 The Blaenavon Company Limited was founded to try to salvage something from the wreck in 1879, after an economic downturn had forced the Kennards to put the whole works up for sale.
 Samuel Laing had led the rescue bid and was the new company’s first chairman.
 Charles Colin’s shares - or perhaps Cecilia’s shares - must have come to them from Samuel Laing; Laing was still a director of the company at his death in 1897.
 See the file The Laing Family for more on Cecilia’s sister Mary Eliza who married R W Kennard’s son Edward in 1870.